-There is another crucial fact that the young generation has received more English education and they can go abroad on their own.
+There is another crucial fact, the young generation has received more English education and they can go abroad on their own.
 In the end, there is no need for tour groups anymore.

 Searching for local experiences

-Chinese tourists now stress on rather tour local experience than travel budget.
-According to the Financial Times, the allocation of Chinese consumers’ travel budgets to accommodation, food and entertainment has climbed 50 percent over the past three years.
+According to the Financial Times, the allocation of Chinese consumers’ travel budgets to accommodation, food, and entertainment has climbed 50 percent over the past three years.

-As a matter of fact, when the young tourists are seeking for a better quality of life, they desire local experiences over traditional tourism schedules.
-This year, China overtook Australia as second-largest source of travelers to Antarctica.
-Otherwise, dining and uniquely local things-to-do are among the most popular experiences sought out by Chinese travelers.
+As a matter of fact, when young tourists are seeking a better quality of life, they desire local experiences over traditional tourism schedules.
+During the 2018/2019 period, according to the China Tourism Academy, one of every five visitors to Antarctica were from China.
+This demonstrates the desire for unique experiences that these travelers are looking for.
+Dining and uniquely local things-to-do are among the most popular experiences sought out by Chinese travelers.

 Chinese young tourists addicted to new destinations

-Even though many Chinese tourists still want to revisit the countries they have visited before.
-For instance, more than one third (37%) still intend to visit countries they have been to before, such as Japan (46% want to revisit), South Korea, Taiwan and Thailand.
-However, they want to have a new experience in these countries and rediscover something new.
+Even though many Chinese tourists still want to re-visit the countries they have visited before, they are prioritizing new destinations.
+For instance, more than one third (37%) still intend to visit countries they have been to before, such as Japan (46% want to revisit), South Korea, Taiwan, and Thailand.
+However, they want to have a new experience in these countries and discover something new.

-The desires of there travelers for the tours to Europe, North America and Latin America has grown even stronger than last year when the trend to these long haul destinations already emerged last year.
-The findings show that for next year Europe, Africa and the Middle East are the top new destinations for more than half of the travelers surveyed.
+The desires of these travelers for tour in Europe, North America, and Latin America have been growing exponentially for years now.
+In a study held in 2018, Europe, Africa, and the Middle East are the top destinations for more than half of the travelers surveyed.

 North America will continue to be a hot favorite, and Latin America is also emerging as a popular choice with 26% and 13% travelers planning a first-time visit to these destinations in the next year respectively.
 Over a third of travelers plan to visit Oceania next year, with Australia topping the list for future visits.

-In spite of young generation or millennials in any country, digitalization cannot be neglected by any tourism business.
+In spite of the young generation of millennials in any country, digitalization cannot be neglected by any tourism business.
 Thus the priority always is to market your tourism business in digitalization.

 Social media fuels many of these newfound desires.
 Over 40 percent of millennial respondents said they share their cultural experiences through selfies that express their individuality to friends and family by the uniqueness of their holiday and no longer solely by what they wear or own.

-With around 889 million registered users in December 2016, Wechat has become a powerful tool for businesses around the world.
+With more than 1 billion monthly users in 2020, Wechat has become a powerful tool for businesses around the world.
 It is widely used especially among Chinese youth, who are most likely to travel.

 As a second popular platform in China, we also note Weibo.
 It is also very powerful for sharing images and content with a wider audience.
-Although it cannot match the Wechat user base, it still registered nearly 260 million active users in 2016.
-Chinese tourists often look for information on these social media platforms before to make decisions about travel.
+Although it cannot match the Wechat user base, it still registered nearly 516 million monthly users un 2020.
+Chinese tourists often look for information on these social media platforms before making decisions about travel.

 Adding local elements for more business